-As requested at the last meeting of the Transport Group this session will focus on Electric Vehicles (EVs) and EV infrastructure.
+As requested at the last meeting of the Transport Group this session focused on Electric Vehicles (EVs) and EV infrastructure.

-The meeting will start with an update from Oliver Lord (Deputy Air Quality Manager, GLA) on current GLA thinking and policy around EV charging followed by:
+The meeting started with an update from Oliver Lord (Deputy Air Quality Manager, GLA) on current GLA thinking and policy around EV charging followed by:

 Sujith Kollamthodi (Ricardo Energy & Environment),Creating a dense public charging network in Brighton to accelerate the adoption of electric vehicles

 Brighton is well positioned to play a leading role in accelerating the adoption of electric vehicles (EVs) as Brighton’s local politicians, across the political spectrum, have supported the “greening” of the city and sustainable mobility strategies.
 However, a significant proportion of households in Brighton do not have access to off-street parking, which means that consumers interested in purchasing electric vehicles would not have ready access to nearby residential charging.
 Brighton is also keen to accelerate the deployment of electric taxis in the city, but sufficient and well-positioned rapid charging infrastructure is required to support this transition.
 This project identified suitable locations for installing large numbers of on-street residential and destination charge points as well as identifying locations for introducing DC rapid charging infrastructure to support electric taxis.
 The analysis into account the locations where the next tranche of EV purchasers are likely to live, the most appropriate locations for taxi charging, and importantly locations in Brighton where there is sufficient local electricity grid capacity to install charge points without the need for investing in costly grid reinforcement.

 Sara de la Serna (SSE), London EV charging infrastructure: an SSE perspective